-Component List: 1 Tent Body, 2 Tent Poles, 1 Carry Bag, 1 Tent Fly, 1 Stake Bag/ Stakes
+Component List: 1 Tent Body, 2 Tent Poles, 1 Tent Fly, 1 Carry Bag, 1 Pole Bag, 1 Stake Bag/ Stakes

 Unroll and unfold the tent with the floor on the ground.
 Remove the fly and set it aside.
 Do not stake the tent down yet.
-In windy conditions, we recommend that the mesh end should face into the wind and that you stake down one corner of this end.
+In windy conditions, we recommend that a narrow end should face into the wind and that you stake down one corner of this end.
+See fig.1

 Join the shock-corded poles together.
 Try to prevent pole sections from snapping together, as this can damage the pole ends.
-NOTE: Make certain each insert end has seated firmly into each plain end.
+Make certain each insert end has seated firmly into each plain end.

-At the front corner of the tent- A, slide the rubber tip of one of the the fiberglass poles into the rod sleeve.
-Angle the pole to the opposite corner; A to C. At corner B, repeat with the second pole and sleeve; B to D. See fig. 1 and 2.
+At the front corner of the tent; [with the yellow web]- A, fit the post end of one of the aluminum poles into the web grommet.
+Angle the pole to the opposite corner; A to C. At corner B, repeat with the second pole B to D.